abhishekmittall/Srijan0519/READMEghg.md

 Greetings of the day!!
 I am glad you're reading this.
 I am a coding enthusiast and I am getting my hands dirty in various tech fields like web development(frontend), UI/UX designing and C++.
 I am learning Javascript currently and improving my C++ skills.
 These days I am making sure to contribute to open source as much as I can because we owe a lot to it.
-I believe in learning.
-It is a very powerful word and I would like to learn and teach others as much as I can.
+I would like to learn and teach others as much as I can.
-If you feel that I can help you in any way possible you can mail me at srijan16k@gmail.com.
+If you feel that I can help you in any way possible you can mail me at [srijan16k@gmail.com]:"@srijan".
 I will be very pleased to assist you with things.

 **Languages and Tools:**